NoahR02/learn-odin/src/control_flow_statements/for_statement.md

 The ranged based for loop iterates over a collection of values from some starting range to some ending range.
 The variables you iterate over are copies of the original variable.
-To access the variable directly you must be explicit and access it by reference(see below).
+To access the variable directly, you must be explicit and access it by reference (see below).

-Here is the general syntax for the ranged `for` loop.
+Here is the general syntax for the ranged `for` loop:
 ```cpp
 for some_value, optional_index in some_collection {
 }